-Hendrick Health did not discontinue any patient services in Q3 FY2023.
+• Hendrick Health did not discontinue any patient services in Q4 FY2023.

 - Rather, as noted herein and in prior Performance Reports, Hendrick Health has expanded patient services.
-For example: - o Addition of Hendrick Anesthesia Services to HMC-S; - Expansion of dialysis services at Hendrick Health through the transition from a third-party provider to an in-house model; - Expansion of Peripheral Artery Disease ("PAD") Rehab to HMC-S; - Addition of Cardiology Outreach Clinic in Ballinger to increase access to care in the region; - o Expansion of Peripherally Inserted Central Catheter ("PICC") Services at HMC-S; - Expansion of Clinical Pharmacy Services at HMC-S - Expansion of Tele-Sitter Program to HMC-S; - Expansion of inpatient diabetes education to HMC-S; - Continued use of a centralized patient transfer center allowing for the acceptance of more patient transfers to Hendrick Health; - Combined and coordinated resources to develop a more efficient COVID-19 vaccine distribution process in the 24-county region served by Hendrick Health; - O Continued physician recruiting efforts, with a goal to recruit 49 physicians within the next four years (15 filled for FY2023, four for FY2024, and one for FY2026); - Added neurosurgery outreach clinic in Colorado City and a nephrology outreach clinic in Haskell; - Continued Camp Courage through Hendrick Hospice Care for children and teens entering third through 12th grade who have experienced the death of a loved one; - Attained laboratory accreditation through the College of American Pathologists ("CAP") at HMC-S;
+For example: - Addition of Hendrick Anesthesia Services to HMC-S; - Expansion of dialysis services at Hendrick Health through the transition from a third-party provider to an in-house model; - Expansion of Peripheral Artery Disease ("PAD") Rehab to HMC-S; - Addition of Cardiology Outreach Clinic in Ballinger to increase access to care in the region; - o Expansion of Peripherally Inserted Central Catheter ("PICC") Services at HMC-S; - o Expansion of Clinical Pharmacy Services at HMC-S - Expansion of Tele-Sitter Program to HMC-S; - Expansion of inpatient diabetes education to HMC-S; - Continued use of a centralized patient transfer center allowing for the acceptance of more patient transfers to Hendrick Health; - Combined and coordinated resources to develop a more efficient COVID-19 vaccine distribution process in the 24-county region served by Hendrick Health; - O Continued physician recruiting efforts, with a goal to recruit 58 physicians within the next four years (14 filled for FY2023, seven for FY2024, and one for FY2026); - Added neurosurgery outreach clinic in Colorado City and a nephrology outreach clinic in Haskell; - Continued Camp Courage through Hendrick Hospice Care for children and teens entering third through 12th grade who have experienced the death of a loved one; - Attained laboratory accreditation through the College of American Pathologists ("CAP") at HMC-S; - o Added a second linear accelerator at the Hendrick Cancer Center;